Kesha: Early life

 Kesha Rose Sebert was born on March 1, 1987, in Los Angeles.
 Her mother, Rosemary Patricia "Pebe" Sebert, is a singer-songwriter who co-wrote the 1978 single "Old Flames Can't Hold a Candle to You" with Hugh Moffatt for Joe Sun, made popular by country music artist Dolly Parton on her 1980 album Dolly, Dolly, Dolly.
 Pebe, a single mother, struggled financially while supporting herself, Kesha, and Kesha's older brother Lagan; they relied on welfare payments and food stamps to get by.
 When Kesha was an infant, Pebe would often have to look after her onstage while performing.
-Kesha says she has no knowledge of her father's identity.
+Kesha says she does not know her father's identity.
 In 2011, a man named Bob Chamberlain who called himself her father approached Star with pictures and letters, claiming they proved that he and Kesha had been in regular contact as father and daughter before she turned 19.
 Her mother is mostly of Hungarian descent.
-One of Kesha's great-grandfathers was Polish.
+One of Kesha's great-great-grandmothers was born in modern-day Poland.

 Pebe moved the family to Nashville in 1991 after securing a new publishing deal for her songwriting.
-She frequently brought Kesha and her brothers along to recording studios and encouraged Kesha to sing after noticing Kesha do so.
+She frequently brought Kesha and her brothers along to recording studios and encouraged Kesha to sing after noticing Kesha doing so.
 Kesha attended Franklin High School and Brentwood High School, and said she did not fit in, explaining that her unconventional style (such as homemade purple velvet pants and purple hair) did not endear her to other students.
 She played the trumpet and later the saxophone in the school marching band, and has said she was a diligent student.